william-lpa/LAMOST_DR6_CNN_Spectral_Classifier/README.md

 That page can also be used to download the spectra which are stored in FITS files.
 These fits files will be used to train the CNN classifier also present in this repository.

-4. The GAN network needs real O-type spectra from the LAMOST DR6 II database and also from [JACOBY's et al. ](https://www.stsci.edu/hst/instrumentation/reference-data-for-calibration-and-tools/astronomical-catalogs/jacoby-hunter-christian-atlas) so it can learn how to map new features and produce addditional synthetic spectra.
+4. As already states, the dataset released by LAMOST is imbalanced.
+So we need to use a GAN network to synthesise additional O-type spectra and fix the imbalance problem.
+The GAN network needs real O-type spectra from the LAMOST DR6 II database and also from [JACOBY's et al. ](https://www.stsci.edu/hst/instrumentation/reference-data-for-calibration-and-tools/astronomical-catalogs/jacoby-hunter-christian-atlas) so it can learn how to map new features and produce addditional synthetic spectra.

 ```console
 ~/LAMOST_DR6_CNN_Spectral_Classifier$ python3 extractors/extra-O-type.py